 I suspect this may apply more to pasteurised dairy products rather than raw dairy products, but could not find any research to confirm this.

 - Sugar.
 A high-sugar, high-starch diet is associated with acne.
 (3,4)

 - Cystic acne can occur when sweat collects in hair follicles and perspiration ducts.
 Hair / sweat follicles / glands can get blocked and infected, causing an inflammatory reaction.
 The cysts or boils can appear on the groin, buttocks, armpits, and other areas, with lesions penetrating deeper than with common acne.

 - In adult women, polycystic ovary syndrome may cause acne.

 - In menopausal women, acne can occur as production of the natural anti-acne ovarian hormone estradiol decreases.

 - Stress.
 Some research (1,2) has shown that stress can trigger acne.
 The psychological effects of acne can also cause stress for some people, so it can be self-perpetuating.

 - Bacterial infection.
 A healthy skin contains and needs many different bacteria.
 In the case of acne, some bacteria take advantage of blocked follicles / glands and multiply.
-Propionibacterium acnes and Staphylococcus epidermidis are usually in excess in acne cases.
+Propionibacterium acnes (Cutibacterium acnes) and Staphylococcus epidermidis are usually in excess in acne cases.

 - Oily processed foods.